 The VRC-VTST code in the Polyrate program is highly parallelized using MPI.
 This portion of the program uses variable reaction coordinates and multifaceted dividing surfaces for association reactions with loose transition states.
 The most time-consuming part of the calculation is an integral on an eight-dimensional multifaceted hypersurface in the coordinate space of the interacting reactants.
 This integral is evaluated by the Monte Carlo method.
-The Monte Carlo integration requires thousands of samples of the energy to achieve a reasonably accurate result, and each sample requires a full electronic structure calculation by the GAUSSIAN program.
-Each core independently performs GAUSSIAN calculations for the Monte Carlo samples generated in that core.
+The Monte Carlo integration requires thousands of samples of the energy to achieve a reasonably accurate result, and each sample requires a full electronic structure calculations for the Monte Carlo samples generated in that core.
 When the Monte Carlo sampling is finished on all cores, one core (rank 0 in MPI) is used to collect the data calculated on all the cores and to perform the rest of the calculations to get reaction rate constants.